Azure-Samples/iot-edge-complementary-code/csharp/edge/modules/README.md

 # Introduction

-This (Azure) IoT Edge module project serves to illustrate a pattern for separating business logic from Node package logic and a way to include package tests.
+This (Azure) IoT Edge module project serves to illustrate a pattern for separating business logic from Node package logic and a way to include unit tests.

 It provides compression/decompression code using zlib with gzip which can be reused in the Cloud to perform the complementary operation (ie. compress on device and decompress in the cloud).